bitplane/bitplane.net/dev/amos/index.md

 The 90s were a beautiful time for multimedia.
 Moving from a time where hard drives were an expensive luxury, low bandwidth cassette tape and low capacity floppy disks ruled the day.
-Then the CD-ROM came along with 800 times as much space, we went from an era of extreme resource constraints to one of egregious bloat and wastefulness.

 In the good old days graphics and audio weren't just created, they were engineered.
 You'd carefully craft the palette as well as paint the pixels,